-M. FINES
+N. FINES

-Any person who continues to violate any provision of this Ordinance after receiving written notice of such violations shall be guilty of a Civil Violation and subject to a minimum fine of one hundred dollars (\$100.00) up to a maximum fine to two thousand five hundred dollars (\$2,500.00) for each violation.
+Any person who continues to violate any provision of this Ordinance after receiving written notice of such violations shall be guilty of a Civil Violation and subject to a minimum fine of one hundred dollars (\$100.00) up to a maximum fine to two thousand five hundred dollars (\$2,500.00) five thousand dollars (\$5,000.00) for each violation, except that the maximum penalty for starting construction or commencing a land use activity without a required permit is two thousand five hundred dollars (2,500.00).
 Each day such violation is continued is a separate offense.
 All such fines shall accrue to the Town.
 If remedial action has commenced within two (2) weeks of receiving such written notice, there shall be no fine.

-N. CONTRACTOR LIABILITY
+O. CONTRACTOR LIABILITY